subhrajit36/Cyborg_ML/README.md

 # Cyborg_ML

 Task1:
-Here's a dataset for Life expectancy .
-You have to do the following:
+Here's a dataset for Life expectancy :
 1. Explain what the attributes are.
 2. Perform explratory data analysis.
 3. Perform preprocessing if required